graysenbrinkman/graysenbrinkman.github.io/index.md

   <h2>About Me</h2>

   <p>
-    I am a second-year Aerospace Engineering student at Embry-Riddle Aeronautical University pursuing a Bachelor of Science in Aerospace Engineering with a concentration in Aeronautics and a minor in Applied Mathematics.
+    I am an Aerospace Engineering student at Embry-Riddle Aeronautical University pursuing a Bachelor of Science in Aerospace Engineering with a concentration in Aeronautics and a minor in Applied Mathematics.
   </p>

   <p>